odarriba/fantastic_robot/README.md

 ## Usage

-TODO: Here will be useage information when the first version of the gem is ready!
+TODO: Here will be usage information when the first version of the gem is ready!

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/odarriba/telegram-bot.
+Bug reports and pull requests are welcome on GitHub at [https://github.com/odarriba/telegram_bot](https://github.com/odarriba/telegram_bot).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 Everyone's contributions are welcome, so if you want to contribute, just fork this repo, make the changes you want and create a descriptive pull request :)